 - Care is taken to schedule the student at a mutually convenient time.
 A specific time is reserved weekly for you that is exclusively yours.
 This is the special nature of private study.

-- If you are not able to make your lesson time, please give as much advanced notice of the missed lesson as possible.
+- If you are not able to make your lesson time, please give as much advance notice of the missed lesson as possible.
 This makes it easier to schedule a make-up lesson in the event of a cancellation.
-Please feel free to notify me by phone or email.
+Please feel free to notify your teacher by phone or email.